 ‘Tis the season of love, and on February’s edition of The Cover, we have none other than the lovely and glamorous Nollywood styler and profiler, Toni Tones.

 Young but multi-talented, Gbemi Antonia Adefuye, came to Nollywood to shine and evolved into Toni Tones.
-She is a singer, photographer and actress who gives her all to her craft, making her such a perfect choice for our monthly digital magazine.
+She is a singer and actress who gives her all to her craft, making her such a perfect choice for our monthly digital magazine.

 Growing up in a family of five- the baby of the house- an alumnus from the historic all girl’s high school, Queen’s College Lagos, she later relocated to the United Kingdom to study marketing and economics at the University of Lancaster.